HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>* &lt;Quantity&gt; from {ValueSet}
 </code></pre>

-> **Note:** The ability to assign a coded value or bind a value set directly to a Quantity is a consequence of FHIR oddly treating Quantity as a coded data type.
+> **Note:** The ability to assign a coded value or bind a value set directly to a Quantity is a consequence of FHIR oddly treating Quantity as a coded datatype.

 **Examples:**